tonig-evo/workshop-paml/README.md

 4. What biological "classifications" would be possible for a fixed site-model?
 Name at least 5 and discuss them briefly (Hint, you can choose maximum two examples for non-coding DNA).

 5. How could a fixed-site model contribute to an ecological research question (reflect to your own resarch project)?

+6. Suggest an alternative way to run partioned data in PAML.